Alicia Vikander: Personal life

 In late 2014, she began a relationship with actor Michael Fassbender, whom she met while filming The Light Between Oceans.
 They made their first public appearance as a couple at the 2016 Golden Globe Awards, where Vikander was nominated for her performances in Ex Machina and The Danish Girl, and Fassbender was nominated for Steve Jobs.
 They married on 14 October 2017 in a private ceremony in Ibiza, Spain.
 They have two sons, born in 2021 and 2024.

 Vikander lived in London for several years before moving to Lisbon, Portugal, with her family in 2017.

-Vikander also holds both Swedish and UK citizenship.
+Vikander holds both Swedish and UK citizenship.